-Traditionally, Camino pilgrims used to start their journey from their own homes and various Camino de Santiago routes developed over time crossing most of Europe.
+Traditionally, Camino pilgrims would start their journey from their own homes, and various Camino de Santiago routes developed over time, crossing most of Europe.

-The so called Camino Ingles, or English Camino, was the route preferred by British and Irish pilgrims on their way to Santiago, as well as other pilgrims from northern Europe.
-Pilgrims would take a boat from the main ports in their countries and land in the North of Spain to continue their journey.
+Pilgrims would take a boat from the main ports in their countries and land in the North of Spain to continue their journey to the Holy Cathedral.

 In order to receive their Compostela pilgrim certificate in Santiago de Compostela, pilgrims must complete at least the last 100kms of any Camino route.

 The Camino from A Coruña